gloryofrobots/arza/README.md

 To experiment with syntax and stackless virtual machine.
 It is not a production system.
-Obin written in relatively 'slow' language python with not many speed optimisations.
+Obin is written in relatively 'slow' python language with not many speed optimisations.

-Running interpeter
+To run the interpeter:
 ```
 python targetobin.py test/obin/main.obn
 ```
 or better use pypy

-Currently, compilation via RPython toolchain does not supported but it can be done with some efforts.
+Currently, compilation via RPython toolchain is not supported, but it can be done with some efforts.
-There are no REPL for obin at the moment
+There are no REPL for obin at the moment.

 ## Features